Inverse problems for Lorentzian manifolds and non-linear hyperbolic equations: Introduction and main results

-A map $\Psi:(V_1,g_1)\to (V_2,g_2)$ is a conformal diffeomorphism if $\Psi:V_1\to V_2$ is a diffeomorphism and \modified{ $\Psi_*g_1=e^{2f(x)}g_2(x)$ for some scalar function $f(x)$.} {\mattitext The following theorem implies that the collection $\firstpoint_{V}(W)$ of the earliest light observation sets determines uniquely the conformal type of $(W,g|_W)$.} {\gtext In fact, it is enough to know the earliest light observation sets $\firstpoint_{V}(q)$ for a dense subset of points $q$ in $W$, see Remark 2.2 in Section \ref{subsec: Obs. time}.}
+A map $\Psi:(V_1,g_1)\to (V_2,g_2)$ is a conformal diffeomorphism if $\Psi:V_1\to V_2$ is a diffeomorphism and \refHOX{Comment 4: Pull-back used instead of push-forward.} {\reftext $g_1(x)=e^{2f(x)}(\Psi^*g_2)(x)$ for some scalar function $f(x)$.} {\mattitext The following theorem implies that the {\rtext family} $\firstpoint_{V}(W)$ of the earliest light observation sets determines uniquely the conformal type of $(W,g|_W)$.} \canberemoved{ {\gtext In fact, it is enough to know the earliest light observation sets $\firstpoint_{V}(q)$ for a dense subset of points $q$ in $W$, see Remark 2.2 in Section \ref{subsec: Obs. time}.}}